Data Acquisition and macOS

 The Virtual Instrument Software Architecture (VISA) is a standard for configuring, programming, and troubleshooting instrumentation systems comprising GPIB, PXI, serial, and Ethernet interfaces.
 VISA provides the programming interface between the hardware and development environments such as LabVIEW.
 NI-VISA is the National Instruments implementation of the VISA I/O standard.

-National Instruments is pleased to announce a beta version of the NI-488.2 driver software for developing applications to control NI GPIB controllers on Mac OS X. To request a copy of this beta software, visit ni.com/beta.
+National Instruments is pleased to announce a beta version of the NI-488.2 driver software for developing applications to control NI GPIB controllers on macOS.
+To request a copy of this beta software, visit ni.com/beta.